 When my husband took early retirement in 2009, we left our wintry Pennsylvania home of sixteen years and moved to the sunny Charlotte area.
 Life abruptly changed for me, when in December 2011, two thousand miles from home and two days before Christmas, my husband suffered a fatal attack.
 Personal grief, pain, and loss ran deep in the most dramatic life interruption and detour of my life.
 Hope and grace surfaced in this most unexpected and cloudy season as I relied on God’s promises of comfort and faithfulness.

-Life experiences–the hard, ordinary, surprising, and spectacular–have shown me over and over that God is faithful to weave hope and purpose into our life stories.
+Life experiences–the hard, ordinary, surprising, and spectacular–have shown me over and over that God is faithful to weave hope and purpose into our life stories and that is how I hope to encourage you.
 Each night, I rewind my day and add to my weaving, a prayer that includes five things I am thankful about that day, a gratitude practice that has become a balm of peace.